-John H. Cochrane is a senior fellow at the Hoover Institution.
+John H. Cochrane is the Jack and Rose-Marie Anderson Senior Fellow at the Hoover Institution.
 He is also a research associate of the National Bureau of Economic Research and an adjunct scholar of the CATO Institute.

 Before joining Hoover, Cochrane was a Professor of Finance at the University of Chicago’s Booth School of Business, and earlier at its Economics Department.
 Cochrane earned a bachelor’s degree in physics at MIT and his PhD in economics at the University of California at Berkeley.
 He was a junior staff economist on the Council of Economic Advisers (1982–83).